-If you don’t live in a state where the eviction moratorium was extended, you may qualify for emergency rental assistance at the local, state, regional or federal level.
-The federal ERA program may also provide help with internet costs, electricity and other utilities.
+If you don’t live in a state you are protected from certain forms of eviction, you may qualify for emergency rental assistance at the local, state, regional or federal level.
+The federal emergency rental assistance (ERA) program may also provide help with internet costs, electricity and other utilities.
 By having these costs covered through emergency assistance, you may be able to pay your rent.

 Assistance might also cover rent payments and late fees.
 In some cases, if you are forced to move, you may be able to get help with security deposits, screening and application fees, according to ConsumerFinance.org.